chamaw0/qa-tech-test/security.md

 # Exposed Credentials (Sensitive Data Exposure)
 - Hardcoded credentials can be found in the dev tools
 - Email: testing@juice-sh.op Password: IamUsedForTesting

+# Broken Authentication
+- Admin has a weak password (admin123)